escape/escape/README.md

 ![Copper sculpture of a deconstructed Statue of Liberty crown in geometric Music On logo form, displayed on a New York street, crafted between 2013 and 2019](musicon-nyc-2.jpg "Music On – Copper Sculpture, New York 2017")

 *Music On New York, 2017.
-Hand-crafted copper sculpture one metre high, featuring a minimalist geometric interpretation of the Statue of Liberty crown merged with the Music On logo design.
+Hand-crafted copper sculpture, 1m high, featuring a minimalist geometric interpretation of the Statue of Liberty crown merged with the Music On logo design.
 Created for the 2017 seasonal campaign.
 One of over 180 similar sculptures produced for Music On campaigns spanning 2013 to 2019.*